psharma04/academic-kickstart/content/courses/english-advanced-hsc/_index.md

-## Module B: Critical Study of Literature
+## Module A: Textual Conversations

 - [The Tempest by William Shakespeare](tempest/)
 - [Hag-Seed by Margaret Atwood](hag-seed/)